john-science/john-science.github.io/_drafts/2016-06-01-doctor-who-quotient.md

 ---
 {% include JB/setup %}

-> How well can you really know a man, if you don't even know his name?
+> How well do you know the Doctor?

 That question is just a bit too timey-wimey for me.
 I want a number.